 4. Misusing funds

 Builders have always been accused of misusing funds collected by buyers from booking of property.
 There are also many a number of infamous cases where builders have not delivered projects even after collecting amounts from buyers.
 RERA has a big impact on the controlling of funds.
 Now, builders are required to transfer 70% of the funds received into a separate account which will be supervised by the Authority itself to make sure they are exploited right.

 To track the builder’s activities for a project, the new Act has introduced a simple method to update the details of a project with the Authority.
 The builders after registering their projects will have to update these details every quarter of a year.
 If the builders are found not updating the information or even uploading false information, the Authority may penalize the builder with heavy fines.
 So, builders must regularly update their project’s progress to avoid litigations.

-Although the Act has not been implemented in all the states yet, but it has surely alarmed all the builders throughout the country to stay disciplined and follow the rules of the new Real Estate Act to avoid consequences.
+Although the Act has not been implemented in all the states yet, it has surely alarmed all the builders throughout the country to stay disciplined and follow the rules of the new Real Estate Act to avoid consequences.

 - How much has RERA assisted home buyers in last one year?

 - Simplified process of RERA Registration in India

 - All you need to know about Agent registration in Haryana